 The number of eggs varies by species.
 Ball pythons will lay between 3 to 13 eggs, whereas reticulated pythons can lay between 20 and 80 per clutch.

 Some species of snake, such as rattlesnakes, can store sperm inside their bodies for later use.

-According to the Biological Journal of the Linnean Society, they may store it for up to five years.
+According to the Biological Journal of the Linnean Society, rattlesnakes may store it for up to 5 years.
 This would allow eggs to become fertilized without the snake having mated for a very long time.

-Though they are rare, some species can also produce viable eggs without having mated at all.
+Some species can produce viable eggs without having mated at all.
 An unfertilized egg, containing only the mother’s DNA, develops into a healthy baby snake.
+This is called parthenogenesis.

 How Many Eggs Do Snakes Lay at One Time?

 Usually, snakes will only lay one clutch of eggs per year.
-However, some species (particularly those which can store sperm for later use) may lay two or even three clutches.
+However, some species may lay two or even three clutches.
 How many eggs the snake lays per clutch will vary depending on the following:

 - The size of the female: larger females can produce more eggs

-- The age of the female: generally, the first clutch is the smallest
+- The age of the female: usually, the first clutch is the smallest

 - Food availability: females who eat and drink more will usually produce more eggs